 Now that you know which channels you’d like to scale your efforts to, it’s time to determine the types of use cases you can implement to maximise your impact.
 Below, we offer a few personalisation examples of how leading brands are delivering tailored experiences across a variety of channels and touchpoints.

-Tailor email content by predictive personalisation
+Tailor email content by hyper-personalisation

 When compared to other channels such as social media, display ads, and video marketing, 59% of marketers cited email as their biggest source of ROI.
 Yet despite the demand from email, there is often a disconnect between what happens on-site and in the inbox.

-uTo close the gap and ensure high engagement, you can test sending emails with personalised content and recommendations, or trigger automated emails based on real-time behaviour and important lifecycle events.
-Predictive personalisation is the acknowledged leader in the field, determining exactly what products each individual consumer is most likely to purchase next on a personal basis and offer it at exactly the right time.
+To close the gap and ensure high engagement, you can test sending emails with personalised content and recommendations, or trigger automated emails based on real-time behaviour and important lifecycle events.
+Hyper-personalisation is the acknowledged leader in the field, determining exactly what products each consumer is most likely to purchase next on a personal basis and offering it at exactly the right time.

-However there are many excellent alternatives, that are content to segment audiences with corresponding diminished in return, but still exceptionally viable.
+However, there are many excellent alternatives, that are content to segment audiences with corresponding diminished in return, but still exceptionally viable.
 For example, if a visitor leaves the site with items in their cart, use the chance to remind them of what has been left behind and offer promotional deals to help close the conversion loop.

 Optimise retargeting campaigns on paid media